- How to Import Food, Beverages and Medical Devices into Indonesia in 2020

 An import-export company can be 100% owned by foreigners.
 But, a foreign distributor company can own 67% shares, whereas a retailer of food and beverage products is fully closed to foreigners.

-A PT PMA requires an investment plan of IDR 10 billion, with the paid-up capital of IDR 2.5 billion.
+A PT PMA requires an investment plan of IDR 10 billion (also with the paid-up capital of IDR 10 billion).
 It takes approximately 1 to 1.5 months to set up a PT PMA.

 Foreign investors who do not want to wait for 1 to 1.5 months to complete the PT PMA registration process can start importing right away with the following alternatives: